Posts in Stock Up

 What would it look like to stop?
 To need less and use less and spend the time and attention on our communities instead?

-In a world where human-made stuff outweighs nature, neighborhood Buy Nothing lists have sprung up to encourage sharing resources we already have (you can start one if you don’t have one).
+In a world where human-made stuff outweighs nature, neighborhood Buy Nothing lists have sprung up to encourage sharing resources we already have.
 And much of what we need and want may be waiting like unearthed treasure at a local thrift store or vintage mall.

-Or maybe it’s nothing.
-Maybe what we really need to buy is nothing.
+Or maybe we can simply settle in our enoughness.
+Maybe what we really need is nothing more than what we already have.
 That won’t always be true, but in those moments when we realize it is, when we’ve saved ourselves the time and money and effort sunk into stuff, maybe we can then reinvest that attention into ourselves and our communities.

 Stock UpCoffeeSock